loaf-scripts/loaf_keysystem/README.md

 # loaf_keysystem
-Key system / API for ESX.
+Key system for ESX.

-This is a resource that is goind to be used by some of the resources I sell.
+This is a resource that is going to be used by some of the resources I make.
 You are free to do whatever you want with this resource, however, **you are not allowed to sell this resource**.
 You are allowed to modify the resource and upload on other sites, but you are not allowed to profit off of this resource.

 ## ALPHA